Faculty and Staff COVID-19 Testing Information

 - Nov.
 1

-You will be able to pick up two test kits at a time.
+You will be able to pick up one test kit at a time.
 You must have your OneCard to pick up a COVID-19 test kit.
+Employees who work in Athletics, Dining Services, EVS, Facilities, and Public Safety will be able to pick up a test kit at a local testing area near their offices, as they did last spring.
+Your supervisor will provide more information.

 - The campus Post Office — We encourage you to pick up test kits in the morning between 8:30 and 11 a.m. or in the afternoon between 2 and 3:45 p.m. to avoid the Post Office’s busiest times.